anttijuu/entitymanipulator/README.md

 ## Who made this

-Originally developed by Toni Raeisaenen (trai), modified by Antti Juustila (INTERACT Research Group) Study Program of Information Processing Science, University of Oulu, Finland
+Original idea developed by Toni Raeisaenen (trai), redesigned and implemented by Antti Juustila

+INTERACT Research Group, Study Program of Information Processing Science, University of Oulu, Finland